We all love having things.

 Tienes una mesa You have/ You’ve got…a table / one table

-Tienes una bolsa You have/ You’ve got…a bag / one bag
+Tienes una bolsa You have/ You’ve got…bag / one bag

 Tienes una nieta You have/ You’ve got…a grand-daughter / one grand-daughter